 Human beings have always been striving to improve themselves.
 We have much to learn about the art of self-improvement both from our ancestors and from other cultures.
-In my forthcoming book The Art of Self-Improvement: Ten Timeless Truths, I share with you ten ideas about self-improvement that remain the same across time and space.
+In my new book The Art of Self-Improvement: Ten Timeless Truths, I share ten ideas about self-improvement that remain the same across time and space.
 Bringing ancient insights into dialogue with the latest psychological research, I show how these ideas can help us to address the many challenges we are facing today.

 I discuss the most effective and sustainable strategies for becoming our best selves.
 Promoting timeless, tried and tested methods for self-improvement, my findings also encourage us to look more critically at our current self-help trends.

-- Times Literary Supplement
+— Kathryn Huges, Times Literary Supplement

 03 blogs & journalism

 Want to see all of my blogs and journalism?

 Pure knowledge is not enough to change the way we feel and act.
 Often, rational insights can remain sterile and without consequences.
 We may know very well what we should do in order to live better lives.
 But we often fail to take the first steps, or to make positive behaviour changes sustainable.
 In order truly to transform the way we view ourselves and others, we need to learn how to translate insight into feeling and action.

 Would you like to find out more?
 Get in touch for a free 20-minute exploration chat.